In-app message content

 Buttons

 You can add buttons to push notifications and in-app messages to direct users to take specific actions.
-One or two buttons are supported, e.g., a single Watch Now button, or a Yes/No pair, and you associate each button with an ActionA configurable behavior that occurs when a user interacts with your message, e.g., opening a web page. .
-You can also add or remove TagsMetadata that you can associate with channels or named users for audience segmentation.
+One or two buttons are supported, e.g., a single Watch Now button, or a Yes/No pair, and you associate each button with an ActionA configurable behavior that occurs when a user interacts with your message, e.g., opening a web page..
+You can also add or remove TagsMetadata that you can associate with channels or Named Users for audience segmentation.
 Generally, they are descriptive terms indicating user preferences or other categorizations, e.g., wine_enthusiast or weather_alerts_los_angeles.
 Tags are case-sensitive. or opt a user in to or out of a Subscription ListAn audience list of users who are opted in to messaging about a specific topic.
-Users can manage their opt-in status per list using a preference center. when they tap a button.
+Users can manage their opt-in status per list using a Preference Center. when they tap a button.

 Airship provides 30+ predefined buttons, which have preset labels and actions.
 Some buttons support changing their associated actions.